All Episodes

 And that's how the whole press conference went.

-So we Bill, what wouldn't your decision to play Brady tonight?
+So, Bill, what would have your decision to play Brady tonight?

 We played a lot of players tonight.